U.S. Representative, Ohio

 See where Rep. Sykes stands — alongside Democratic and Republican positions.

-May 21, 2026: Referred to the House Committee on Transportation and Infrastructure.
+Jan 15, 2025: Referred to the House Committee on Ways and Means.

 HR 8713 · Introduced May 7, 2026 · Transportation and Public Works